Must do Mountain Bike Ride of the Month - Rotorua, New Zealand - Billy T to Roller

 Copper Coil Still and Grill

-Louisiana style cooking with some creative twists and options, including healthy choices such as meal sized salads and a vegan burger.
-Portions are generous, the service is excellent, drinking options abound AND you get free popcorn instead of bread!
+Louisiana style cooking.
+Portions are generous and the service is good.
 Window seating and an outdoor patio so you can watch your bike while you eat.

 Search for last minute deals on your Squamish mountain bike vacation and also search all available properties in Squamish: